gidkom/php-openfire-restapi/README.md

-openfire-userservice
+openfire-userservice-php
 =====================

 A simple PHP class designed to work with Openfire UserService plugin.
 It is used to remote manage the Openfire server.

 ## LICENSE
-openfire-userservice is licensed under MIT style license, see LICENCE for further information.
+openfire-userservice-php is licensed under MIT style license, see LICENCE for further information.

 ## REQUIREMENTS
 - PHP 5.4+